deen

 Stock exchange listing

-In 2000, PixelNet AG enters the stock exchange.
+In 2000, PixelNet AG entered the stock exchange.
 However, the hoped-for rapid rise in digital photography was a long time coming.
 All attempts to generate additional short term revenue failed.

 In June 2002, PixelNet AG, and its subsidiary ORWO Media, filed an application for bankruptcy because of imminent insolvency.